National Math Festival

 April 2015 marked the first annual awarding of the Mathical: Books for Kids from Tots to Teens prize.
 Awarded by the Mathematical Sciences Research Institute (MSRI) and the Children’s Book Council (CBC), the Mathical Prize recognizes the most inspiring math-related fiction and nonfiction books for youth of all ages.

-Selection committee co-chairs are American children’s writer Jon Scieszka (guysread.com, The Math Curse), Rebecca Goldin (Professor, Director of Research at George Mason University, statistician), and Jordan Ellenberg (John D. MacArthur Professor of Mathematics at the University of Wisconsin-Madison, and the author of the New York Times best-seller How Not To Be Wrong: The Power of Mathematical Thinking), with additional committee members comprised of teachers, librarians, early childhood experts and mathematicians.
+Selection committee co-chairs have included American children’s writer Jon Scieszka (guysread.com, The Math Curse), Rebecca Goldin (Professor, Director of Research at George Mason University, statistician), and Jordan Ellenberg (John D. MacArthur Professor of Mathematics at the University of Wisconsin-Madison, and the author of the New York Times best-seller How Not To Be Wrong: The Power of Mathematical Thinking), with additional committee members comprised of teachers, librarians, early childhood experts and mathematicians.

 The National Math Festival